ncatlab/nlab-content/pages/322.md

 $$\hom(v^{\otimes k}, v) \otimes \hom(v^{\otimes n_1 + \ldots + n_k}, v^{\otimes k}) \to \hom(v^{\otimes n_1 + \ldots + n_k}, v)$$

 A closely related way of defining an $F$-algebra is via the monad attached to an operad, which we will describe below.

+Note that this definition still makes sense when $v$ lives in any symmetric monoidal $V$-[[enriched category]], not only $V$ itself.

 ## A detailed conceptual treatment